Gbertaz/JDI_MIP_Display/README.md

 This breakout has the following issues:

 1) R3 in the schematic is 839 Ohm but it is too big therefore the light is weak.
-I have replaced it by soldering a smalled resistor (27 Ohm).
+I have replaced it by soldering a smaller resistor (27 Ohm).
 2) The display is powered from 3.3v which is also used to power the frontlight.
 However there should be a different 5v source to power the frontlight.
 3) Capacitors C1 and C2 according to the display datasheet should be 0.1uF.
 They were out of stock when I ordered the board, I then used 100nF instead which should not be a problem but keep that in mind.